RDM3DC/Adaptive-Resistance-Principle-ARP-/snap.md

 Absolutely.
-Here’s a tight, paper-ready mapping from your ARP / adaptive-constants framework to the biological “snap” during viral entry (e.g., SARS-CoV-2 spike).
+Here’s a tight, paper-ready mapping from your ARP / adaptive-constants framework to the biological “snap” during viral entr.
 It’s designed so you can drop it into your notes, README, or a short section of a manuscript.

 Biophysical ARP Analogy: Mapping the Viral “Snap” to Adaptive Resistance Dynamics